nion-software/nionswift/docs/graphics.rst

     :width: 397
     :alt: Ring Mask Band

-The ring mask can either include the circle around the top left corner, exclude the circle around the top left corner, or be a band with width surrounding the top left corner.
+The ring mask can either include the circle around the top left corner, exclude the circle around the top left corner, or be a band of a certain width surrounding the top left corner.
 Adjust the radius(es) of the circle(s) by dragging the anchor points along the edges of the image.

 .. image:: graphics/ring_mask_high.png
     :width: 397